dxdydz/321/riverinegypt.md

 That player is the winner.

 ## Comparing Sets of Pieces
-- Sets of three pieces are evaluated based on their strength to establish river segment claims.
+Sets of three pieces are evaluated based on their strength to establish river segment claims.
 The set type takes precedence, followed by size, and finally (for monochrome sets only): color.
 The set types are as follows, in order from best to worst:
-  - Monochrome triplet: Three identical pieces of the same size and color
+  - **Monochrome triplet**: Three identical pieces of the same size and color
-  - Monochrome run: Three pieces in the same color, all different sizes
+  - **Monochrome run**: Three pieces in the same color, all different sizes
-  - Monochrome pair: Two pieces of the same size and color, with a third piece of any size or color.
+  - **Monochrome pair**: Two pieces of the same size and color, with a third piece of any size or color.
-  - Triplet: Three pieces of the same size, but different colors
+  - **Triplet**: Three pieces of the same size, but different colors
-  - Run: Three pieces of all different sizes and all different colors
+  - **Run**: Three pieces of all different sizes and all different colors
-  - Pair: Two pieces of the same size, and different colors
+  - **Pair**: Two pieces of the same size, and different colors

 In the event that the two players both have the same type of set, it is resolved based first on size, then color.
 So, a monochrome triplet of size 3 always beats a monochrome triplet of size 2.
 If the type and size are equivalent, color is used in the order (from best to worst):
   1. Black